NVIDIA/spark-rapids/docs/get-started/getting-started.md

 - `UCX_RNDV_SCHEME=put_zcopy`: Picks the scheme to be used in the [RNDV](https://community.mellanox.com/s/article/understanding-tag-matching-for-developers) protocol.
 In our tests, `put_zcopy` has shown higher performance than other schemes.

+### RapidsShuffleManager Fine Tuning
+Here are some settings that could be utilized to fine tune the _RapidsShuffleManager_:

+#### Bounce Buffers
+The following configs control the number of bounce buffers, and the size.
+Please note that for device buffers, two pools are created (for sending and receiving).
+So that this into account when sizing your pools.

+The GPU buffers should be smaller than the [`PCI BAR Size`](https://docs.nvidia.com/cuda/gpudirect-rdma/index.html#bar-sizes) for your GPU.
+Please verify the [defaults](configs.md) work in your case.

+- `spark.rapids.shuffle.ucx.bounceBuffers.device.count`
+- `spark.rapids.shuffle.ucx.bounceBuffers.host.count`
+- `spark.rapids.shuffle.ucx.bounceBuffers.size`

+#### Spillable Store
+This setting controls the amount of host memory (RAM) that can be utilized to spill GPU blocks when the GPU is out of memory, before going to disk.
+Please verify the [defaults](configs.md).
+- `spark.rapids.memory.host.spillStorageSize`

 ## Advanced Configuration

 See the [RAPIDS Accelerator for Apache Spark Configuration Guide](configs.md) for details on all